arivictor/mojito/README.md

 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.

-Before submitting a pull request, please ensure that your changes adhere to the coding conventions and pass the existing tests.
 ---

 This project is licensed under the [GNU v3 License](LICENSE).
 Feel free to use and modify the code as per the terms of the license.